sebastian-ml/crypto-analysis/README.md

 <p>
 The average profit from reviewed coins is 992% compared to 584% profit from random coins which is 70% higher.
-This is the profit if we buy coins on dates where buy status is unknown and invest.
+This is the profit if we buy coins on dates where buy status is unknown or invest.
 </p>
 <p>
 The average profit is better if we buy only recommended coins (1391%).
-It's 40% higher than average profit for coins with buy status invest and unknown.
+It's 40% higher than the average profit for coins with buy status invest and unknown.
-Random coins made on average 1012% profit which is again less than reviewed coins but 1000 USD profit from 100 USD investment is very good result.
+Random coins made on average 1012% profit which is again less than reviewed coins, but 1000 USD profit from 100 USD investment is very good result.
 </p>
 <p>